Consciousness & Self Vedanta | Sarvapriyananda

 for example,

-the philosophy of mind another conference attended recently was in NYU on the philosophy of mind and some of the top people were there worldwide and you know
+NYU on the philosophy of mind and some of the top people were there

 what the subject was there was behaviorism and psychologism in the philosophy of mind in the arm and they're saying that his whole approach that we have taken in the study of psychology and philosophy of mind till now and all of the 20th-century starting from Prager who talked about removing psychologism in mathematics down to behaviorism skinner and all of that till today it has now become a big stumbling block in our search for consciousness the point was made science is about objectivity and that works absolutely fine when you're studying objects but when you are going to study